AndrewBanks10/simpler-redux/README.md

 ## Redux library to simplify and reduce redux code.

 ### Advantages
 - Simple react style setState and getState functions for redux state management.
 - 100% compatibility with your current react-redux code base.
 - Automatic generation of mapStateToProps so that you do not have to write any.
 - Automatic generation of mapDispatchToProps so that you do not have to write any.
 - Automatic generation of the reducer so that you do not have to write any.
 - Reduced code size and code complexity as compared to react-redux.
 - Each reducer contains only one compare at each redux state transition which puts a small burden on performance.
--	Ability to handle a react component’s life cycle events in a simple way in the model code separate from the UI.
+- Ability to handle a react component's life cycle events in a simple way in the model code separate from the react UI.
 - Complete separation of the UI from the business code according to a MVC standard.
 - Simple implementations for shared state management and shared business code without requiring additional reducers.
 - Thunk middleware is not required.
-Asynchronous calls are handled in the same way as synchronous calls.
+Asynchronous UI calls are handled in the same way as synchronous UI calls.

 ### Installation
 `npm install simpler-redux`